cscorley/dissertation/chapters/01_introduction.md

 # Introduction

+Basic idea:

+- Lots of software maintenance tasks being automated by topic modeling
+- Topic modeling is now online, but we are not using it?
+- We build topic models from source code, meaning the model is tied to a specific instance of it
+    - This makes the models not very useful in practice.
+Slow, outdated.
+- Why not build topic models out of the changesets
+    - Changesets are a view of the source code over time
+    - We can build comparable topic models with changesets
+- We can better evaluate the accuracy of the techniques because we can process changesets overtime, sort of like a similuation of what actually happened (or as close as we can get to it)
+- We only need *one* model per branch.
+The doc-topic can be any *any* granularity desired, and the model does not need to be re-built from scratch everytime.
+- Look at how does the changeset model compare to the typical source code model
+    - Combinations of: context/added/removed lines in the diff
+    - Per-file changed or whole changeset
+    - Ignore whitespaces
+    - Only look at the changed words instead of the entire lines
+        - Combinations of: context/added/removed

 Software developers are often confronted with maintenance tasks that involve navigation of repositories that preserve vast amounts of project history.
 Navigating these software repositories can be a time-consuming